pariwatram/AppiumDemo/README.md

 Commands to run :

-1- Clone this repo and update the APK path to your path (Absolute Path)
+1- Clone this repo and update the APK / IPA path to your path (Absolute Path)

-2- npm install
+2- `yarn`

-3- react-native run-android
+2.1- `cd ios && pod install && cd ..`
+3- `react-native run-android` or `react-native run-ios`

 4- Start the appium server desktop version OR yarn run appium in the terminal